**Please take note of my last post in attempt to clear things up a bit.*

 Freud is considered one of the most prominent thinkers of the first half of the 20th century, in terms of originality and intellectual influence.
 "Notwithstanding the multiple manifestations of psychoanalysis as it exists today, it can in almost all fundamental respects be traced directly back to Freud’s original work.
 Further, Freud’s innovative treatment of human actions, dreams...." {www.iep.utm.edu/freud/#H2}

 Freud began using what he called the "talking cure" and the ultimate goal of this talking was to locate and release powerful emotional energy that had initially been rejected or imprisoned in the unconscious mind.
-Freud called this denial of emotions "repression", and he believed that it was an impediment to the normal functioning of the psyche, even capable of causing physical retardation which he described as "psychosomatic
+Freud called this denial of emotions "repression", and he believed that it was an impediment to the normal functioning of the psyche, even capable of causing physical retardation which he described as "psychosomatic"

 In his 40s, Freud "had numerous psychosomatic disorders as well as exaggerated fears of dying and other phobias" (Corey 2001, p.
 67).
 In that time, Freud was exploring his own dreams, memories, and the dynamics of his personality development.